What lives in the River Foyle?

 Loughs Agency marine biologist Ciarán McGonigle believes the Foyle's mix of species may surprise many.

-He said often the river's often murky appearance may give the wrong impression.
+He said the river's often murky appearance may give the wrong impression.

 "Our water clarity is poor but the quality of the water is really very good," he said.